front10/try-zeit-now-build-summary/README.md

-# Build Summary Integration by ZEIT Now Playground
+# Let's try Build Summary Integration by ZEIT Now

 [Build Summary](https://zeit.co/blog/build-summary) is a badass new feature by [ZEIT Now](https://zeit.co).
 This integration analyzes your deployments, detects changed pages, and keeps a comment updated in your PR.